11 October, 2021

 R. Linda:

-A place I love in Massachusetts be the towns of Concord and Lexington.
-Talk about colonial places to visit, these two rate high on me list.
-Concord, being me fav down by the Concord River, the section where the Minuteman National Park be located.
+A place I love in Massachusetts is the towns of Concord and Lexington.
+Talk about colonial places to visit; these two rate high on me list.
+Concord, being me fav, is down by the Concord River, the section where the Minuteman National Park is located.

-There be a centre for information on the area and a gift shop which I know be a must for lady visitors, especially me Mam who bought four Revolutionary Soldier Christmas ornaments that grace our tree every year.
-The centre will give a history of "The shot heard around the world" and all that transpired on that fateful day April 19, 1775.
+There be a centre for information on the area and a gift shop, which I know be a must for lady visitors, especially me, Mam, who bought four Revolutionary Soldier Christmas ornaments that grace our tree every year.
+The centre gives a history of "The Shot Heard Around The World" and all that transpired on that fateful day, April 19, 1775.

-However, me fav place is the park itself which be a lovely walk to the North Bridge where it all happened.
-The place be scenic and I don't think a bad picture could be taken of the area, even on a cloudy day.
+However, me fav place is the park itself, which be a lovely walk to the North Bridge, where it all happened.
+The place is scenic, and I don't think a bad picture could be taken of the area, even on a cloudy day.
 Look here:

 This is the Old Manse next door to the park.
-It has the most wonderful old handblown windows.
+It has the most beautiful old handblown windows.

-This attractive and well-maintained relic of the American Revolution has quite the history, it was built in 1770 in the Georgian style and constructed for patriot William Emerson.
-From the upstairs windows in the back, you can see the North Bridge where all the excitement of the day came down.
+This attractive and well-maintained relic of the American Revolution has quite the history.
+It was built in 1770 in the Georgian style and constructed for patriot William Emerson.
+From the upstairs windows in the back, you can see the North Bridge, where all the day's excitement came down.
 Both Ralph Waldo Emerson and Nathaniel Hawthorne lived in the house for a time.
-And the veggie garden out back was planted by none other than Henry David Thoreau, in honour of Hawthorne's wedding to Sophia Peabody (Sophia was one of the famous Peabody Sisters, hawkers of the reform movement and founders of kindergarten.
+The veggie garden out back was planted by none other than Henry David Thoreau in honour of Hawthorne's wedding to Sophia Peabody (Sophia was one of the famous Peabody Sisters, hawkers of the reform movement and founders of kindergarten.
 If you need to know more look them up!).

-Side view of the manse which I always thought was a Dutch Colonial
+Side view of the manse, which I thought was a Dutch Colonial

 Entrance to the park

-The body of water seen in the above photo, be the Concord River.
-That be the famous North Bridge ahead and the monument to the memory of the day straight ahead.
+The body of water seen in the above photo be the Concord River.
+That be the famous North Bridge ahead and the monument to the day's memory straight ahead.

 The Minuteman Statue

 I found this statue awe-inspiring.
 It was created by Daniel Chester French in 1871.
-The statue be of a patriot who steps away from his farming to pick up a long rifle and join the Battle of Concord.
+The statue is of a patriot who steps away from farming to pick up a long rifle and join the Battle of Concord.

 The Old North Bridge

-To stand on and cross this bridge be a thrill for history buffs.
-To think what happened between the patriots and the British soldiers that day so long ago, was right where one be standing, 'tis a sobering thought.
+To stand on and cross this bridge is a thrill for history buffs.
+To think what happened between the patriots and the British soldiers that day so long ago was right where one be standing, 'tis a sobering thought.

 Fields along the Concord River

-This be a truly pretty place in the fall and not to be missed if you are in the area.
-Afterwards, going on down the road to the old Colonial Inn's Merchant's Row restaurant for dinner or a drink be also a treat.
-The inn was built in 1716 and oozes colonial everything in the atmosphere and you can book a room and stay if you want.
+This is a beautiful place in the fall and is not to be missed if you are in the area.
+Afterwards, going down the road to the old Colonial Inn's Merchant's Row restaurant for dinner or a drink is also a treat.
+The inn was built in 1716 and oozes colonial everything in the atmosphere, and you can book a room and stay if you want.

 Gabe